pcdshub/pcdsdevices/docs/source/upcoming_release_notes/1011-badpv.rst

 Bugfixes
 --------
 - Remove unusable bunch_charge_2 signal from LCLS beam stats.
+This PV seems to contain a stale value that disagrees with bunch_charge and causes EPICS errors on certain hosts.

 Maintenance
 -----------